 NARA Privacy Act Systems: NARA 40

-System Location: The OGIS case files are maintained in the National Archives and Records Administration, Office of Government Information Services, Room 2510, 8601 Adelphi Road, College Park, MD 20740.
+SYSTEM LOCATION: The OGIS case files are maintained in the Office of Agency Services (Office of Government Information Services).

-Categories of Individuals Covered by the System: Individuals covered by this system include persons who request OGIS assistance in connection with the filing of a Freedom of Information (FOIA) and/or Privacy Act request or appeal to any Federal department or agency.
+CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM: Individuals covered by this system include people who request OGIS assistance in connection with filing a Freedom of Information (FOIA) or Privacy Act request or appeal to any Federal department or agency.

-OGIS may disclose information in case files to agencies that have an equity in the subject FOIA and/or Privacy Act request and/or appeal in order for those agencies to participate in informal or formal mediation efforts.
-The routine use statements A, E, F, G and H, described in Appendix A following the NARA Notices, also apply to this system of records.
+OGIS may disclose information in case files to agencies that have an equity in the subject FOIA or Privacy Act request or appeal in order for those agencies to participate in informal or formal mediation efforts.
+The routine use statements A, E, F, G and H, described in Appendix A, also apply to this system of records.

-Retrievability: Information in OGIS case files may be retrieved by one or more of the following data elements: the name of the individual and an alphanumeric case file number.
+RETRIEVABILITY: Information in OGIS case files may be retrieved by the individual's name or an alphanumeric case file number.

-Safeguards: OGIS case files are at all times maintained in buildings with security guards or secured doors, and all entrances are monitored by electronic surveillance equipment.
+SAFEGUARDS: OGIS case files are at all times maintained in buildings with security guards or secured doors, and all entrances are monitored by electronic surveillance equipment.
 During business hours, paper records are accessible only by authorized NARA personnel.
-Electronic records are accessible via passwords from terminals located in attended offices.
+Electronic records are accessible via password-protected terminals located in attended offices or via a secure remote access system.
 After business hours, or when OGIS personnel are not present in the offices, the OGIS offices are secured in addition to building security.

-Retention and Disposal: OGIS case files are temporary records and are destroyed in accordance with the disposition instructions in the NARA records schedule contained in FILES 203, the NARA Files Maintenance and Records Disposition Manual.
+RETENTION AND DISPOSAL: OGIS case files are temporary records and are destroyed in accordance with the disposition instructions in the NARA Records Schedule (a supplement to the NARA Files Maintenance and Records Disposition Manual).
 Individuals may request a copy of the disposition instructions from the NARA Privacy Act Officer.

-Record Source Categories: Information in OGIS case files is obtained from persons who request assistance in connection with the submission of a FOIA and/or Privacy Act request or appeal to a Federal agency, and from agencies that have acted on the request or appeal.
+RECORD SOURCE CATEGORIES: Information in OGIS case files is obtained from people who request assistance in connection with the submission of a FOIA or Privacy Act request or appeal to a Federal agency, and from agencies that have acted on the request or appeal.